Test Results and Member Lineages

 dispursement is implemented by your project administrator.
 You can

-notify the admin by email at the time you make the donation.
+by email at the time you make the donation.

 There has been an instance in one of my projects where